 About Connecticut Women Artists

 Since the organization's beginning in 1929, opportunities for women in the arts have vastly improved.
 However, there is still a need for our presence to provide exhibition opportunities for women artists in the state of Connecticut.
-We present one open juried show, one members' juried show, and one Council Members' show each year at various well-known and respected galleries and museums throughout the state.The CWA Council chooses jurors from among the most talented and significant women currently in the field of visual arts.
+Each year, CWA presents the National Open Juried Exhibition, the Members' Juried Show, and the Council Members' Show at well-known and respected galleries and museums throughout the state.The CWA Council chooses jurors from among the most talented and significant women in visual arts.
 The artists, educators, and curators who have worked with us are all outstanding women in their areas and have made significant contributions to the art world.

 The Connecticut Historical Society has recognized the significance of CWA's history and its role in promoting women artists since the early 20th century.

-Connecticut Women Artists, Inc. is a long-standing Award Patron of the annual Connecticut Regional Scholastic Art Awards and supports the outstanding artistic achievement of our youth in Connecticut.
+CWA is a long-standing Award Patron of the annual Connecticut Regional Scholastic Art Awards and supports the outstanding artistic achievement of our youth in Connecticut.